Skip to main content

 };

-const agent = new HttpAgent({ ...options?.agentOptions });
+const agent = new HttpAgent({ fetch, host, fetchOptions });

 Performance

-• Use Promise.all to make multiple calls in a batch, instead of making them one-by-one.
+• Use Promise.all to make multiple calls in a batch, instead of making them one by one.

 Bundlers

-It is recommended to use a bundler to assemble your code for convenience and less troubleshooting.
-This guide provides a standard Webpack config, but you may also turn to Rollup, Vite, Parcel, or others.
-For this pattern, it is recommended to run a script to generate .env.development and .env.production environment variable files for your canister ids, which is a fairly standard approach for bundlers, and can be easily supported using dotenv.
+For this pattern, it is recommended to run a script to generate the .env.development and .env.production environment variable files for your project's canister IDs.
+This is a fairly standard approach for bundlers, and can be easily supported using dotenv.
+An example of this script can be found below:

 // setupEnv.js